 Depending on who you are calling and your purpose, you need to adapt your sales techniques, and sometimes a script can be constraining.

 Remember!
-Your agents are the face (and voice) of your company, emphasizing the importance of unified, accurate, and consistent communication that always reflects what your company stands for!
+Your agents are your company's face (and voice), emphasizing the importance of unified, accurate, and consistent communication that always reflects what your company stands for!

-And let’s be honest.
-Not all call center employees have years of experience.
-Some call centers hire unskilled labor and spend minimum resources on training to lower the costs.
+Let's keep it real.
+Not all call center employees are pros with years of experience.
+Some call centers hire newbies and don't invest much in training to save money.